Generic name: calcium citrate [ KAL-see-um-SIT-rayt ]

 Dosage form: oral tablet (250 mg elemental calcium; 950 mg (200 mg elemental calcium))

 What is calcium citrate?

 Calcium is a mineral that is found naturally in foods.
-Calcium is necessary for many normal functions of your body, especially bone formation and maintenance.
-Calcium can also bind to other minerals (such as phosphate) and aid in their removal from the body.
+Calcium is necessary for many normal functions of the body, especially bone formation and maintenance.

 Calcium citrate is used to prevent and to treat calcium deficiencies.

-Calcium citrate may also be used for other purposes not listed in this medication guide.
+Calcium citrate may also be used for purposes not listed in this medication guide.

 How should I take calcium citrate?

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.